CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - What happens when a service is not responding that has dependent services still running?
 - How do permissions/security on the API work?
 - if we are unable to open and read the pid from a service we just started then should we assume it failed to start?
+- what all needs to happen for a graceful shutdown in a service?
+This could vary service to service but is there anything that is common for all?
+- can we garuantee that once `shutdown()` is complete that the service is actually cleaned up? (how can the return from `shutdown()` if the service running it has stopped?)